The Incentive Structure Is Pulling the Teams Apart: Why everyone is winning and the business is losing

 The structural consequence

 When teams are incentivised on their own outputs and the handoffs between them are unowned, you get an organisation that is very efficient at the wrong things.
 High ROAS capturing revenue that was already coming.
 High email open rates from a segment that is not purchasing.
-High feature delivery velocity shipping things the commercial system is not designed to leverage.
+High feature delivery velocity shipping things the commercial system is not designed to use.

 The commercial performance of the whole is less than the sum of the parts, not because the parts are underperforming, but because the architecture connecting them was never designed with the whole in mind.